 Approval process for gas and electricity meters under GB national legislation.

-Meters that can be approved in the UK
+Meters that can be approved in GB

 - diaphragm (often denoted by U6 or G4) or electronic design (denoted by E6) domestic gas meters